Case Study | July 2015

 Learn More About Our Solutions

-All statistics are based on a 2015 internal Cigna client study.
+All statistics are based on a 2015 internal Cigna Healthcare client study.
 Individual client results will vary.

-All Cigna products and services are provided exclusively by or through operating subsidiaries of Cigna Corporation, including Cigna Health and Life Insurance Company and Connecticut General Life Insurance Company.
-The Cigna name, logo, and other Cigna marks are owned by Cigna Intellectual Property, Inc.
+All Cigna Healthcare products and services are provided exclusively by or through operating subsidiaries of The Cigna GroupSM, including Cigna Health and Life Insurance Company and Connecticut General Life Insurance Company.
+The Cigna Healthcare name, logo, and other Cigna Healthcare marks are owned by Cigna Intellectual Property, Inc.

 I want to...

 Secure Member Sites

 The Cigna Group Information